SovereignCloudStack/standards/Informational/adaption-costs.md

-# Adaption costs for SCS standards
+# Adoption costs for SCS standards

-This document outlines the adaption costs for the IaaS/OpenStack standards of the SCS project.
+This document outlines the adoption costs for the IaaS/OpenStack standards of the SCS project.
 Tests and estimates were done using Yaook especially `yaook/k8s` and `yaook/operator` which together provided a functioning OpenStack instance.
-Nonetheless, other OpenStack types should have similar costs for adapting standards, since in the end, the frontend is an OpenStack.
+Nonetheless, other OpenStack types should have similar costs for adopting standards, since in the end, the frontend is an OpenStack.

 ## Standards

-### SCS Flavor Naming Standard (scs-v100-v3-flavor-naming)
+### SCS Flavor Naming Standard (scs-0100-v3-flavor-naming)

 The [SCS Flavor Naming Standard (scs-v100-v3-flavor-naming)](https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-v100-v3-flavor-naming.md) requires all flavors starting with `SCS-` to follow a certain schema in order to apply with the standard.